Lair of the White Worm

 Doctor Who?

 I first watch this film many years ago now, when I was a young teen.
 I seem to remember that I recorder it off the TV and I must of watch it at least four or five times.
 Being a young adolescent, I found the whole film very alluring.
-The sight of Amanda Donohoe prancing about in tights and suspenders, flashing her boobs and generally oozing sex appeal with every scene , was very exciting for a young man that age.
+The sight of Amanda Donohoe prancing about in tights and suspenders, flashing her boobs and generally oozing sex appeal with every scene , was very exciting for a young man of that age.
 It’s safe to say that I had very fond memories of the film.
+However, sex apeal set aside, there’s still plenty of room for some more deeper rooted elements.

 Amanda Donohoe